 Overview of vaccine procurement contracts

-So far, the European Commission has signed contracts on the future procurement of vaccines with a total of six vaccine manufacturers that ensure the delivery of COVID-19 vaccines for Denmark.
+The European Commission has signed contracts on the future procurement of vaccines that ensure the delivery of COVID-19 vaccines for Denmark

 The European Commission is, on behalf of the EU member states, proceeding with negotiations with other vaccine manufacturers to secure the supply of vaccines.
 This is to ensure that there will be enough vaccines for everyone in case one or more of the vaccines cannot be authorised.